SzilBalazs/BlackCore/README.md

 - **LICENSE** containing the license of this repository.
 - **.github** folder contains automated GitHub workflows like building this project.
 - **src** folder contains the source code of BlackCore
+- **scripts** folder contains short scripts

 ## Features

+* Hopefully an easy to read and well commented source
 * UCI support
 * Perft test
     * Up to ~240M nps (with NNUE accumulator disabled)